jens-na/jens-na.github.io/_posts/2013-10-21-vim-home-as-variable.md

 ---
 layout: post
-title: How to get ~/.vim directory
+title: Vim&#58; How to get ~/.vim directory as variable
 ---

 {{ page.title }}